MAKE AN IMPACT

 Consumer and Financial

 Legal Clinic at the Denver Indian Center: Metro Volunteer Lawyers began working in the Spring of 2012 with the Denver Indian Center to provide a walk-in clinic each month aimed at helping Native Americans in need of legal services.
 The project was initiated by two Native American attorneys: Dianne Van Voorhees, MVL’s past Director, and Danielle L. Demkowicz, a former MVL Board Member.
 The first clinic was held on April 4, 2012 and soon became a monthly event.
 The clinic meets at the Denver Indian Center in Denver, Colorado on the first Wednesday of every month.
 Attorneys volunteer their time to help with resource referral, understanding the legal process, and how to proceed as a pro-se party.
-No attorney-client relationship is established.
 Opportunities available for attorneys, law students and paralegals.

 WHERE: The Denver Indian Center 4407 Morrison Rd Denver, CO 80219